Corgibyte/visscher/CapstoneLog.md

 * **1030-1200:** WIP: implementing HttpService/Parsing pipeline.
 * **1300-1400:** Finish implementing HttpService
 * **1400-1545:** WIP implementing Battle.Parse.
 WIP fixing issues with HttpService/Entity.
+* **1545-1615:** Come to crushing realization that HttpService can't work as a singleton with the current architecture.
+Cry a little.